flesser/mark726-eve-lore-ebook/mark726s-eve-lore-survival-guide.md

 Jove
 ----
 Ah, the Jove.
-Part of me is tempted to just end this section with that comment, given how complicated things get once you start heading down this particular rabbit hole.
+Part of me is tempted to just end this section here, given how complicated things get once you start heading down this particular rabbit hole.
 But that wouldn't make me a very good lore guide, now would it?
 So let's go down this rabbit hole together.
 For science.
 And internet spaceships.